favourolaoye/omnia/README.md

 # 🌿 Omnia — Your Spiritual Growth Companion

 **Omnia** is a serene and uplifting web application designed to support users in their spiritual journeys through personalized guidance, mindful prompts, and daily affirmations.
-Whether you’re seeking clarity, connection, or inner peace, SoulPath offers a gentle daily practice to nourish the soul.
+Whether you’re seeking clarity, connection, or inner peace, Omnia offers a gentle daily practice to nourish the soul.

 ---